|The United Provinces|

 Some aspects of maritime commerce could be named separately.
 One of these is the 'moedernegotie' which designates the trade to and from the Baltic.
 Even after the war almost half of the ships passing the Sont would continue to be Dutch.
 The export to the Baltic consisted for example of finished products and salt.
 On the return voyage wood and iron were important.
 The trade to the East Indies was also dominated by the Dutch.
 It gave them a very strong position in the trade of Asian luxuries and even a kind of monopoly in the trade of certain spices.
 In the trade of the West Indies the Dutch were not so conspicuously present.

-With regard to finance one can state that Amsterdam had the first stock market of the world and was the primary financial center.
+With regard to finance one can state that in 1700 Amsterdam had the first stock market of the world and was the primary financial center.
 It would continue this position for many decades to come.

 The United Provinces were an alliance of states which had deposed their sovereign and divided his power between the governor (stadholder) and their traditional representative bodies.
 This rather complicated constitution of the United Provinces did not hinder it from achieving a lot of success.
 For a long time the Dutch state was perceived as an example for the whole of Europe.

 Over the years Dutch success had sparked the aggression of some powerful neighbors.
 First the aggression came from across the North Sea and thereafter from the south.
 The issue with the neighbors across the sea was settled in 1674 and more finally in 1688.
 The problem from the south was forced on the Dutch in 1672 and wasn't considered solved by 1700.
 It would determine Dutch politics for centuries to come, and even now the elite in The Hague is ever doubtful about French intentions.